 Once you have a reasonable lump sum amount, break it down and allocate it for different objectives.
-Broadly, you can put your budget into two different categories: set expenses such as salary of your marketing team, monthly subscriptions, website expenses, and variable expenses such as advertising, sponsorships, affiliate programs, PR campaigns, event hosting costs.
+Broadly, you can put your budget into two different categories: set expenses such as the salary of your marketing team, monthly subscriptions, website expenses, and variable expenses such as advertising, sponsorships, affiliate programs, PR campaigns, and event hosting costs.

 This way, you can figure out your monthly marketing operational costs and the occasional, added expense that you’ll spend depending on when you run specific campaigns.

-This free marketing budget template set from HubSpot is perfect for setting-up your specific expenses.
+This free marketing budget template set from HubSpot is perfect for setting up your specific expenses.

 Step 5: Finally, measure and optimize your recruitment marketing plan as you go

 Lastly, you need to measure the success of your recruitment marketing efforts.
 By setting KPIs in place, gather metrics on what works and what doesn’t so you can adjust and review your recruitment marketing efforts.